The Joy of JavaScript Absolute Imports

 Conclusion

 For an exploration of JavaScript imports, check out my post on the subject, How to Organize JavaScript Imports.
-I recommend absolute imports for a more joyful JavaScript coding experience.
+I strongly recommend absolute imports for a more joyful JavaScript coding experience.